Krasnoarmeysky constituency (Volgograd Oblast)

-The Krasnoarmeysky constituency (No.82 (Note: No.70 in 1993-1995, No.69 in 1995-2003, No.71 in 2003-2007)) is a Russian legislative constituency in Volgograd Oblast.
-The constituency covers southern Volgograd as well as southern Volgograd Oblast.
-After 2025 redistricting Volgograd Oblast is slated to lose one of its four constituencies, so Krasnoarmeysky constituency is going to be dissolved and absorbed by Mikhaylovka constituency.
+The Krasnoarmeysky constituency (No.82 (Note: No.70 in 1993-1995, No.69 in 1995-2003, No.71 in 2003-2007)) was a Russian legislative constituency in Volgograd Oblast in 1993–2007 and 2016–2026.
+The constituency covered southern Volgograd as well as southern Volgograd Oblast.
+After 2025 redistricting Volgograd Oblast lost one of its four constituencies, so Krasnoarmeysky constituency was dissolved and absorbed by Mikhaylovka constituency.

-The constituency has been represented since 2021 by United Russia deputy Andrey Gimbatov, former First Deputy Chairman of the Volgograd City Duma and businessman, who won the open seat, succeeding one-term United Russia incumbent Tatyana Tsybizova.
+The constituency was last represented by United Russia deputy Andrey Gimbatov, former First Deputy Chairman of the Volgograd City Duma and businessman, who won the open seat in 2021, succeeding one-term United Russia incumbent Tatyana Tsybizova.
+Gimbatov was re-elected to the State Duma in 2026 in the Mikhaylovka constituency.